 - Was using the company’s vehicle at the time of the accident

-Your lawyer can review these insurance policies to see if your accident may be covered by the moving van’s insurance.
+Your proactive moving van collision lawyer in Tampa can review these insurance policies to see if your accident may be covered by the moving van’s insurance.
 Still, if our investigations indicate that the moving van driver or company was at fault for the accident, we may suggest filing a lawsuit against them to pursue compensation even if they claim their insurance does not cover the accident.

 Moving Van Accidents Are Often Caused by Driver Inexperience